 - Apple TV

-The company also offers services, from iCloud and Apple Pay to its iOS operating system, among others.
+The company also offers services ranging from iCloud to Apple Pay, among others.

-Here are some of the fourth-quarter and annual earnings highlights from Apple’s first quarter of 2022:
+Here are some of the earnings highlights from Apple’s fourth quarter of 2022:

-- Revenue was up 11% year over year.
+- Revenue was up a record 8% year over year.

-- Nearly $27 billion was returned to shareholders during the quarter.
+- Over $29 billion was returned to shareholders during the quarter.

-- The installed base of active users reached record levels.
+- The installed base of active users reached all-time highs for all major product categories.

 Apple’s Top 10 Shareholders

 The top 10 shareholders of Apple stock are all asset managers or mutual fund companies.
-As a group, institutional and mutual fund shareholders own 59.09% of all Apple shares.
+As a group, institutional shareholders own 60.19% of all Apple shares.
 Here’s what the top shareholders list looks like:

 |Shareholder||Percentage of Shares|